NJUPTAAA/NOJ_Extension_Codeforces/README.md

 We highly recommend **5~10 Judge Agents** enabled for CodeForces NOJ Babel Extension.

-Set handle the handle and password the password from CodeForces.
+Set username the handle and password the password from CodeForces.

+**Setting email as handle will break some features like `babel:judge`.**

 # Usage